 You are not required to minor in public leadership to be involved at the Bob Graham Center.
 The center also offers a variety of research opportunities for undergraduate students.

 The Bob Graham Center for Public Service at the University of Florida offers the Tallahassee Semester Internship program each spring term to coincide with Florida's legislative session and the Local Government Internship each summer

 The Bob Graham Center offers a series interdisciplinary courses for UF undergraduates-- Democratic Engagment and Public Leadership, Viral Rhetoric and Environmental Sustainability and Leadership.
 All courses can be used for elective credit in the public leadership minor.

 The Public Leadership Minor offered by the Bob Graham Center for Public Service is an interdisciplinary program for undergraduates interested in careers in the public and private sectors.

-The Bob Graham Center for Public Service and the UF Division of Student Affairs invite UF students to propose projects that will enrich our campus and our Florida communities.
+The Bob Graham Center for Public Serviceprovides financial support for student social entrepreneurs who seek to improve civic engagement and advance the common good.
 These projects can take many forms, but they must be collaborative, innovative and have achievable objectives.
-The most promising projects are awarded $5,000 to pursue implementation.
+The most promising projects are awarded up to $5,000 to pursue implementation.

 The Center is affiliated with multiple student groups with a focus on public leadership and civic engagement.
 Additionally, the Bob Graham Center has a student advisory council, The Graham Fellows which assists the center with projects, promotions and other assignments.